kaleblee146/Squid-Game/README.md

    ```bash
    python3 main.py
    ```
 6. A screen should pop up with the program loaded.

+## On VSCode or IDE
+1. Simply open the file directory when loading up the IDE.
+2. Click the run button in the top-right corner.
+3. A file should open with the program loaded.